chenxu0602/TSMomentum/README.md

 Trade the second front contracts.

 # Results Analysis
-The graph CumPnL_Prod.png shows the cumulative returns of each product while PnL_Prod.csv is the return time series.
+The graph *CumPnL_Prod.png* shows the cumulative returns of each product while *PnL_Prod.csv* is the return time series.
 The annualized return is CD: 0.3%, C: 0.5%, S: 5.8%, ATW: 5.2%, 5.5%, PA: 7.4%, SB: 8.4%, PL: 2.8%, GC: 1.5%, CL: 4.6%, A: 1.7%
 and TU: 0.4%.
 The currency (CD, AD) and fixed income (TU) returns are low because their low volatility.
 This indicates the equal weight method is not optimal and they should be tilted to higher weights.

-![alt text] (https://github.com/chenxu0602/TSMomentum/blob/master/CumPnL_Prod.png "Products PnL")

-The correlation matrix is in corr.csv.
+The correlation matrix is in *corr.csv*.
 In the whole period time range, there doesn't seem to be any significant correlation among the products.

-Assuming a 5bps slippage, the PnL curve is shown in Aggregated_PnL.png.
+Assuming a 5bps slippage, the PnL curve is shown in *Aggregated_PnL.png*.
 The sharpe ratio is only around 0.6.

 # Potential Improvement
 1. An optimization model